 Following the 2024 legislative session, the MPCA was charged with appointing a 15-member task force to advise the agency on policy and program opportunities that would increase the recovery of critical materials — including aluminum, cobalt, copper, nickel, and silicon — from end-of-life products.

-Task force members are appointed by the MPCA commissioner with input from a selection team.
+Task force members were appointed by the MPCA commissioner with input from a selection team.

 - Dave Benke, MPCA – MPCA commissioner designee